 In the stratosphere, temperatures range from 53 K (-220 °C/-364 °F) at the upper level to between 800 and 850 K (527 – 577 °C/980 – 1070 °F) at the base of the thermosphere, thanks largely to heating caused by solar radiation.
 The stratosphere contains ethane smog, which may contribute to the planet’s dull appearance.
 Acetylene and methane are also present, and these hazes help warm the stratosphere.

 The outermost layer, the thermosphere and corona, extend from 4,000 km to as high as 50,000 km from the surface.
 This region has a uniform temperature of 800-850 (577 °C/1,070 °F), although scientists are unsure as to the reason.
-Because the distance to Uranus from the Sun is so great, the amo
+Because the distance to Uranus from the Sun is so great, the amount of sunlight absorbed cannot be the primary cause.

 At high altitudes, Neptune’s atmosphere is 80% hydrogen and 19% helium, with a trace amount of methane.
 As with Uranus, this absorption of red light by the atmospheric methane is part of what gives Neptune its blue hue, although Neptune’s is darker and more vivid.
 Because Neptune’s atmospheric methane content is similar to that of Uranus, some unknown constituent is thought to contribute to Neptune’s more intense coloring.